chungus-crusader/mini-project/report.md

 	which seems to be the case for all balanced trees.

 ## Project conclusions and lessons learned
-We separate technical issues from project related issues.
 ### Technical issues
 - What were the major technical challanges as you see it?
 What parts were the hardest and most time consuming?
 	* Due to the fact that me and my partner were using different operating systems we struggled with the encoding on the txt file.